huginn/huginn_agent/README.md

 HuginnAgent.load 'path_to/concerns/<file name>'
 ```

-You can add your Agent Gem to your Huginn instace by adding it the to list of `ADDITIONAL_GEMS` in the `.env` file:
+You can add your Agent Gem to your Huginn instance for testing by adding it the to list of `ADDITIONAL_GEMS` in the Huginn `.env` file:

 ```
 ADDITIONAL_GEMS=huginn_awesome_agent(path: /local/path/to/huginn_awesome_agent)